cronvel/kung-fig/doc/KFG.md

 The hook may throw an error to interrupt the parser if there is something wrong with those meta-tags.

 Meta-tags are not part of the document, the parser will not return them.
-Since they are not part of the document, the *siblings should be of the same type* rule does not apply.
+Since they are not part of the document, the *siblings should be of the same type* rule does not apply here.

 This is correct: